barkbox/barkmq/README.md

 ### Publisher

-Add acts_as_publisher to any ActiveRecord model to enable publisher capabilities.
+Add `acts_as_publisher` to any ActiveRecord model to enable publisher capabilities.

 By default the create, update, and destroy events are enabled.

 The create, update, and destroy events also fire a callback where custom logic can be entered.
+The callback methods will be named `after_<event>_callback`.

 To add custom events add the event name to the events param.
+The topic names will be called `<topic_prefix>-<event>`.

-You can specify a customer serializer by passing the serializer argument.
+You can specify a custom serializer by passing a ActiveSerializer object as a `serializer` argument.

 ```ruby
 class User < ActiveRecord::Base